Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 If an error occurs for some artifact during the database update the following artifacts in the CSV file are not imported any more.

-Each import is tracked in the project history (`Project History`_).
+Each import is tracked in the project history (:ref:`project-history`).
 On the other hand, no e-mail notification is sent in response to the import.

     **Tip**